-This holiday season, Bank of America Winter Village at Bryant Park dedicates its annual holiday tree-lighting event to providing support for (RED) in their fight to deliver the first AIDS-free generation in over 30 years.
-The event supports a two-year partnership with (RED), for which Bank of America has pledged a $10 million donation.
+Bank of America Winter Village at Bryant Park kicked off the holiday season by dedicating its annual holiday tree-lighting event to help (RED) in their fight to deliver the first AIDS-free generation in over 30 years.
+The event supported a two-year partnership with (RED), for which Bank of America has pledged a $10 million donation.

-Now in its tenth year, the Tree Lighting on December 2nd will include musical performances and figure skating.
-In the glow of red lights and décor that highlight Bank of America’s “One Step Closer to ending AIDS” campaign, attendees will be invited to capture their own images through on-site photo booths that they can share on social media.
+Now in its tenth year, the December 2nd tree lighting was attended by 3,000 people and included musical performances by Ingrid Michaelson and Catey Shaw, and figure skating by Evan Lysacek and the Haydenettes.
+In the glow of red lights and décor that highlighted Bank of America’s “One Step Closer to ending AIDS” campaign, hundreds of attendees created animated gifs at unique on-site photo booths that they shared on social media.

-This year’s spruce will feature 30,000 red, white, and blue LED lights, along with nearly 3,500 starbursts, balls, snowflakes and icicle ornaments in silver, white, red and blue.
+This year’s spruce features 30,000 red, white and blue LED lights, along with nearly 3,500 starbursts, balls, snowflakes and icicle ornaments in silver, white, red and blue.
 The holiday tree is lit through January 11, 2015.

-By dedicating this year’s event to its partnership with (RED), Bank of America unites visitors with the world’s city in support of a global challenge.
+By dedicating this year’s event to its partnership with (RED), Bank of America united visitors with one of the world’s greatest cities in support of a global challenge.
 Although mother-to-child transmission of HIV is preventable, 650 babies are born with HIV every day.
 The treatment exists and costs as little as 40 cents a day.
-The Global Fund has already impacted over 40 million people, but as the “One Step Closer” campaign demonstrates, the work isn’t done yet.
+The Global Fund has already impacted over 40 million people, but as the “One Step Closer” campaign demonstrates, there’s more to be done.